TO AMK CAMBODIA

 - Absolute Commitment to Mission: “To help large numbers of poor people to improve their livelihood options through the delivery of appropriate and viable microfinance services".

-- Ranked #1 in Cambodia and #16 globally by MIX Global 100 Composite, the only MFI in the top 20 for 4 years in a row.
+- Ranked #1 in Cambodia in terms of outreach and #16 globally by MIX Global 100 Composite, the only MFI in the top 20 for 4 years in a row.

 - Sustainable business model: Consistent profitability since 2005.